ch-var/SMART/README.md

 Attribution
 =============

-<p align='justify'> If you find this tool useful in your research, please cite <a href="https://academic.oup.com/mnras/advance-article/doi/10.1093/mnras/stae1141/7660585">Varnava & Efstathiou (2024)</a>.
-The BibTeX entry for the paper is: </p>
+<p align='justify'> If you find this tool useful in your research, please cite <a href="https://academic.oup.com/mnras/advance-article/doi/10.1093/mnras/stae1141/7660585">Varnava & Efstathiou (2024a)</a> and <a href="https://www.ascl.net/2406.003">Varnava & Efstathiou (2024b)</a>. </p>

+ The BibTeX entry for the paper is:

     @article{2024MNRAS.tmp.1161V,
        author = {{Varnava}, C. and {Efstathiou}, A.},